GritinAI/100-Days-Of-Code-2025/Days/Day 27/README.md

 ## Summary

 So, we now know how embeddings can be useful.
-We now know that they encode meaning of tokens.
-But where do they come from?
-How do we get them?
+And we know how they are generated.

-Now that we know what LMs and LLMs are, we can see about understanding the structure of LLMs.
+Now we can see about understanding the structure of LLMs.
 How did they come to be?
 How are they built?
 What are their components 🟦🔵🟩🟪 (apart from the parameters 🔢)?

 ---